Chicago mayor defends lawsuit against DOJ

 "We want residents to see the police department as partners to make their city safe," he said.

-The suit revolves around new conditions set for an important funding program: the FY2017 Edward Byrne Memorial Justice Assistance Grant, or JAG, which provided federal funding to support local law enforcement efforts, according to the statement.

-In July, Attorney General Jeff Sessions announced that going forward DOJ will only provide JAG grants to those that certify compliance with a federal statute that requires localities to communicate immigration information about individuals to the federal government, allow federal immigration access to local detention facilities, and provide the Department of Homeland Security at least 48 hours advance notice before local officials release an undocumented immigrant wanted by federal authorities.

-Chicago last year received $2.3 million in JAG funds.
-Over the years, the city has purchased SWAT equipment, police vehicles, radios and Tasers with the funds.
+Last year Chicago received $2.3 million in JAG funds.
+Over the years, the city has purchased SWAT equipment, police vehicles, radios and Tasers with the money.

-Applications for the grants in fiscal year 2017 are due September 5.
-The program is named for Edward Byrne, a New York City police officer who was killed in 1988.
-He had been protecting a Guyanese immigrant who reported illegal activity to police.

-Chicago argues the new conditions placed on the grant program "effectively federalize local detention facilities and violate the Fourth Amendment."
+Applications for the grants in fiscal year 2017 are due September 5, which the city claims places it in an "untenable position" by essentially making it "accept the Department's new unconstitutional grant conditions, which would wipe away policies that have built trust and cooperation between law enforcement and immigrant communities over the decades; or stand on its rights and forfeit crucial funds that it and the eleven other jurisdictions on whose behalf it submits Byrne JAG applications have counted on for more than a decade to provide critical (and, at times, lifesaving) equipment to Chicago Police officers and critical services to Chicago residents," attorneys said in Monday's filing.

+Jamie Gorelick -- a partner at Wilmer Hale who also represents Ivanka Trump and Jared Kushner on non-Russia related legal issues, is one of the many attorneys who is listed as pro bono counsel on the suit.

-Emanuel, who also worked as former President Barack Obama's chief of staff, also was asked by Harlow about John Kelly's new role as White House chief of staff to President Donald Trump.
+Emanuel, who also worked as former President Barack Obama's chief of staff, also was asked by CNN about John Kelly's new role as White House chief of staff to President Donald Trump.

 "Look, he has one of the toughest jobs in the world ... he's brought order, there's no doubt.
 He's a person with great order.
 He's brought discipline, no doubt, to that effort," Emanuel said.